crt26/pqc-evaluation-tools/README.md

 The repository will contain default directories and files that are present when cloned and during operation will create various directories required for its functionality.
 In the following diagram and descriptions, directories and files that are created by the scripts are marked with a "*" next to their name wherever they appear in this section.

 ### Layout and Descriptions
-The pqc-eval-tools repository directories are organised as follows:
+The pqc-evaluation-tools repository directories are organised as follows:

 ```
-pqc-eval-tools/
+pqc-evaluation-tools/
 │
 ├── docs
 │   └── result-info